R93Sniper/SRRConverter/README.md

 **Luna**: https://luna.amazon.com/game/legacy-of-kain-soul-reaver-12-remastered/B0DVV9LMCW </br>

 # Pre-Requisites
 This was written with Python 3.10.18.
-Earlier versions are not likely to be compatible, but you can try </br> For SRM to FBX, you need Autodesk's Python FBX SDK.
+Other python versions may work but have not been tested. </br> For SRM to FBX, you need Autodesk's Python FBX SDK.
 This was built with version 2020.3.7, but might work with other versions.
 Get the SDK here: https://aps.autodesk.com/developer/overview/fbx-sdk